Diyckstra/terraform-provider-deyckstra/website/docs/r/route_table.md

 The following arguments are supported:

 * `vpc_id` - (Required) ID of the VPC.
 * `route` - (Optional) A list of route objects.
 Their keys are documented below.
-This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+This argument is processed in [attribute-as-blocks mode][attribute-as-blocks]).
 This means that omitting this argument is interpreted as ignoring any existing routes.
 To remove all managed routes an empty list should be specified.
 See the example above.
-* `tags` - (Optional) A map of tags to assign to the resource.
+* `tags` - (Optional) A map of tags to assign to the route table.
 If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
 * `propagating_vgws` - (Optional) A list of virtual gateways for propagation.

 ### route Argument Reference

-This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+This argument is processed in [attribute-as-blocks mode][attribute-as-blocks].

 One of the following destination arguments must be supplied: